ABOUT THE PROJECT

 DR. DEENA BORAIE, Senior Advisor for Assessment, Examinations and Curriculum (2018-2022)

-DR. AHMED DAHER, Deputy Ministry for ICT
+DR. AHMED DAHER, Deputy Minister of Education for ICT

 FUNDING & TECHNICAL SUPPORT